|Path:||news2.ip-mobilphone.net ! NNTPLoader.ip-mobilphone.net ! not-for-mail|

 Skybus, Eos, Silverjet, Maxjet, and now Zoom having shut down.
 Midwest merged

-bankrupt but still flying, Frontier went bankrupt but seems to be surviving as
+bankrupt but is still flying, Frontier went bankrupt but seems to be surviving

 hanging on with a combination of somewhat higher fares (much higer for

-trans-Atlantic) and very full planes, although the weak economy has kept them
+trans-Atlantic) and very full planes.
+The weak economy has kept them from

-healthy low-fare carriers are merging, with the surviving airline Southwest
+carriers have merged, with the surviving airline Southwest with more east

 Airlines cut back schedules as the recession hits their customers, so there